-- 1. Help citizens gain a better understanding of the transportation planning process. - 2.
-Help them get involved and participate in the decision-making process about how transportation funds are spent. - 3.
-Explain technical terms and acronyms used in transportation planning. - 4.
-Provide a contact list of who to call for more information.

-Note: The guide is updated regularly and copies are available at MTPO meetings and from the MTPO website.
+- 1. help citizens gain a better understanding of the transportation planning process; - 2. help them get involved and participate in the decision-making process about how transportation funds are spent; - 3. explain technical terms and acronyms used in transportation planning; and - 4. provide a contact list of who to call for more information. - Note: The guide, updated regularly, is available at MTPO meetings and from the MTPO website.